Game Review – Zombicide Season 1

 We had amazing fun with this game, with accidental deaths, heroic sacrifices, and a lot of hit and runs.
 Some strategies went well, and others bit us in the arse, but all in all, we severely enjoyed this game.
 As long as you’re ok putting a bit of effort in for the first time, this game is suitable for both casual and experienced gamers.
 We love it so much, we think we may have to check out some of the expansions and more recent seasons, but mostly, we’re excited for the soon to be released Zombicide: Black Plague, which we will also be reviewing!

-The RRP for Zombicide is £69.99, and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for Zombicide is £69.99, and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter